-Karen Stakem Hornig, Missouri-Central Region
+Karen Stakem Hornig, Metropolitan Kansas City Region

 Austen’s life and work are interwoven with legal issues of her time, including inheritance, property ownership, marriage, adoption and crime.
 This joint presentation looks at the law, how her own life was touched by the law, and the depictions of the law and lawyers in Austen’s work.

 Maureen Collins is Professor of Law at The John Marshall Law School in Chicago where she teaches writing and Intellectual Property Law to aspiring attorneys.
 Her article on which this talk is based appears in the DePaul University College of Law Journal of Art, Technology, and Intellectual Property.